I don’t know about you, but I love a good chicken samosa with all those lovely spices, and heat.

 How to Make a Chicken Samosa

-This recipe starts with onions being fried to which ground chicken is added and cooked in a saucepan.
+This recipe starts with onions being fried, to which minced chicken is added and cooked in a saucepan.

-Next the spices are added, and mixed into the pan creating chicken filling.
+Next the spices are added, and mixed into the pan, stirring until the chicken is cooked.

 Once the filling is almost done add the frozen peas to the mixture.

-In another bowl combine flour and salt, add water and oil to make the samosa dough.
+In another bowl combine flour, salt, and oil, then water to make the samosa dough.

-Divide dough up into small balls, and roll them out into little rounds.
+Divide dough up into small balls, and roll them out with a rolling pin into little rounds.

 Place a portion of the chicken filling in the middle of the dough rounds and fold into a triangle cone shape.

-Deep fry the samosas until light brown to golden brown.
+Deep fry the samosas until they are light brown to golden brown.

-Instead of dough some people use pastry sheets for the samosas.
+Instead of dough some people use pastry sheets for these little parcels of delicious flavor.

 Tips for Making Chicken Samosas

-One of the important things is to be sure that you have a robust dough that can be rolled thin enough and fried.
+One of the important things to be sure of is that you have a robust dough that can be rolled thin enough, and fried.

 The last thing you want is for your samosa to fall apart in the fryer.